cwiechmann/workato-ai-patterns/README.md

 and the fixes.
 Case studies are anonymized where they draw on real customer conversations.

-## Using this with Claude Code
+## Using this with Claude Code or Cowork

-This repo includes a root-level `CLAUDE.md` that Claude Code loads automatically when you open the repo — it pulls in all three guides via `@` imports, so cloning the repo and starting a session gives Claude the full context immediately.
+This repo includes a root-level `CLAUDE.md` that both Claude Code and Claude Cowork load automatically when you open the repo folder — it pulls in all three guides via `@` imports, so cloning the repo and starting a session gives Claude the full context immediately.
 No setup required.

-## Using this with Claude Desktop or claude.ai Projects
+## Using this with claude.ai Projects

-Desktop and web Projects don't automatically scan a cloned repo the way Claude Code does.
-To get the same context there, manually add the three files under `/guides/` (or `CLAUDE.md` itself) as project knowledge / uploaded files when you set up the project.
+The web/chat Projects feature doesn't automatically scan a cloned repo the way Claude Code and Cowork do.
+To get the same context there, manually add the three files under `/guides/` (or `CLAUDE.md` itself) as project knowledge when you set up the project.

 ## How to use this repo